ioquake/jedi-outcast/README.txt

 Jedi Outcast with various changes to make it build/run on more platforms including amd64/x86_64.

-Currently only the single player code is built.
+Currently only the single player code runs on amd64.

 The game needs to be patched to 1.04 to work, the data in the steam version is already patched.